MaskingTechnology/jitar/examples/concepts/node-client/README.md

 # Jitar | Start Hooks example

-This example demonstrates how the node client and server start hooks work.
+This example demonstrates how to set up a node client.

-The client start hook can be used to start any client (browser or Node), and the server start hook can be used to start the Node server.
+The application draws a random lucky number.
+The client connects to the Jitar server and gets a number.

 ## Project setup